onethawt/idaplugins-list/README.md

 * [Bosch ME7](https://github.com/AndyWhittaker/IDAProBoschME7): Siemens Bosch ME7.x Disassembler Helper for IDA Pro

-* [collabREate](http://www.idabook.com/collabreate/): collabREate is a plugin for IDA Pro that is designed to provide a collaborative reverse engineering capability for multiple IDA users working on the same binary file.

 * [Class Informer](http://sourceforge.net/projects/classinformer/): Scans an MSVC 32bit target IDB for vftables with C++ RTTI, and MFC RTCI type data.
 Places structure defs, names, labels, and comments to make more sense of class vftables ("Virtual Function Table") and make them read easier as an aid to reverse engineering.
 Creates a list window with found vftables for browsing.

+* [c0demap](https://github.com/c0demap/codemap): Codemap is a binary analysis tool for "run-trace visualization" provided as IDA plugin.

+* [collabREate](http://www.idabook.com/collabreate/): collabREate is a plugin for IDA Pro that is designed to provide a collaborative reverse engineering capability for multiple IDA users working on the same binary file.

 * [Crowd Detox](https://github.com/CrowdStrike/CrowdDetox): The CrowdDetox plugin for Hex-Rays automatically removes junk code and variables from Hex-Rays function decompilations.